lwessely/node-identity/README.md

     res: Response,
     error: Error
-  ) => Promise<void> | void // A callback responsible for sending a response on error - if provided, the above options will have no effect updateLifetime?: Lifetime // The new lifetime for the session if a valid token was provided - by default, lifetime remains unaffected
+  ) => Promise<void> | void // A callback responsible for sending a response on error - if provided, the above options will have no effect update?:{
+    lifetime: Lifetime
+    renewalPeriod: Lifetime
+  } // The new lifetime and renewal period for the session if a valid token was provided - by default, lifetime and renewal period remain unchanged
 }
 ```